PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ```
 * A userMail (required) – any non-null string representing email address

-Setting up an email helps the Audience Manager to enrich existing profiles or merge profiles with which come from other sources (if they also have an email).
+Setting up an email helps the Audience Manager to enrich existing profiles or merge profiles which come from other sources (if they also have an email).
 Check [Tracking user profile attributes](#tracking-user-profile-attributes) for more information.

 ### Visitor ID